 The government has prioritised ensuring all children can attend school safely, to support their wellbeing and education and help working parents and guardians.
 The tiers of restriction for education and childcare, summarised in annex 3 of the Contain Framework and in guidance on higher education, are not in scope of the Local COVID Alert Level framework.
 Decisions on any restrictions necessary in education or childcare settings are taken separately on a case-by-case basis in the light of local circumstances, including information about the incidence and transmission of coronavirus (COVID-19).

 Schools are currently only open for Nursery, the children of critical workers and vulnerable pupils.

 Remote Learning Plan

 We have developed a Remote Learning Plan in case a class or Bubbles needs to self-isolate, or there is a local lockdown requiring pupils to remain at home.
-A summary of this is below and more detail will be sent home if the situation arises.
-Building on our previous experience, we will be moving to the use of Google Classrooms.
-This will enable daily interaction with their class teachers and the use of video explanations of the tasks by the classteacher.
+A summary of this is below.
+Building on our previous experience, we have moved to the use of Google Classrooms.
+This enables children to have daily interaction with the class team and the use of video explanations of the tasks by the classteacher.
 To support those families with limited devices we have purchased Chromebooks that pupils can borrow.
-However, as much as the technology is essential, we are looking to provide activities that can be completed away from the screen, with lots of reading and written work to be completed in books as well as physical activities that can be completed indoors.
-The work set will match the school curriculum and will mirror the school day so there is consistency and routine, and it will be easier to return to school after the designated period of remote learning.
+However, as much as the technology is essential, we have looked to provide activities that can be completed away from the screen, with lots of reading and written work to be completed in books as well as physical activities that can be completed indoors.
+The work set matches the school curriculum and tries to mirror the school day so there is consistency and routine, and it will be easier to return to school after the designated period of remote learning.

-Thank you once again to everyone who contributed to our COVID Fund-your donations have benefitted everyone in our school family and helped us to ensure that, if we need to use it, our remote learning offer is ready immediately and addresses the needs of our school community.
+Thank you once again to everyone who contributed to our COVID Fund-your donations have benefitted everyone in our school family and helped us to ensure that our remote learning offer is ready immediately and addresses the needs of our school community.